isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Capping an individual virtual function with `final` is error-prone as `final` can easily be overlooked when defining/overriding a set of functions.
-Fortunately, the compiler catches such mistakes: You cannot re-declare/re-open a `final` member in a derived class.

-##### Note

 Claims of performance improvements from `final` should be substantiated.
 Too often, such claims are based on conjecture or experience with other languages.